dc25/wsealug.net/index.md

 Fauntleroy YMCA.
 You can find out more information on our [meet-up](https://www.meetup.com/WSeaLUG/) page or join us on our [slack channel](https://wsealug-slack-signup.herokuapp.com/).

-At each meeting we have a 30 minute demonstration of something GNU/Linux related.
+At the meetings we either have a ['Lean-Coffee'](http://leancoffee.org/) style of a meeting, or one of our members will give a 30-45 minute demonstration of something GNU/Linux related.
 We are keeping track of these and suggestions on a public [Trello board](https://trello.com/b/duBE2Tpr/wsealug">https://trello.com/b/duBE2Tpr/wsealug).

+We will soon have records and slide-decks of past presentations, stay tuned!

 Thanks for checking us out, and we hope to see you at the next meet up.

-WSeaLug Leadership Team!
+WSeaLUG Leadership Team!